pixelooz/hinder-db/README.md

 # Start the REPL by running:
 hinder repl # This should open the default database.

+# If you don't want to install and just run from the directory.
+cargo run --bin hinder repl
+... >> .help # Shows db usage patterns.

 # Create a new database.
 ... >> CREATE DATABASE my_database;
 ... >> USE my_database;